Saga of the Northlands

 If a character scores a critical hit, he may choose to resolve the attack as a called shot despite called shots normally requiring a separate standard action to activate, as long as his total attack roll result still hits whichever body part he wants to target.

-Any effect that causes an attack to automatically hit, such as the The Best You Can Be Legendary Deed or a surge of fortune spell, cannot be used in conjunction with called shots; these effects work by targeting a creature’s center of mass to ensure a hit, so they cannot be used to target specific body parts.
+In this case, any effect that causes an attack to automatically hit, such as the The Best You Can Be Legendary Deed or a surge of fortune spell, cannot be used on the critical confirmation roll; these effects work by targeting a creature’s center of mass to ensure a hit, so they cannot be used to target specific body parts.